signalwire/digital_employees/server/Perl_Examples/BobbysTable.ai/prompt.md

 Create the reservation when the user agrees to the reservation date and time.

 ## Step 3
 Offer to send the user a message with the details of the reservation with reservation url link, messaging and data rates may apply.
-If user says yes then use the send_message funciton.
+If user says yes then use the send_message function.

 ## Step 4
 If the user asks to update a reservation ask the user what the phone number is for the reservation, Repeat what the reservation name is to confirm with the user.